prakash96/MCIA-NOTES/README.md

   Anypoint MQ supports payloads up to 10 MB.

   If the payload contains any format except text (such as CSV, HTML, JSON, and XML), Anypoint MQ converts it to a string before sending, which increases the payload size.
 This conversion might result in the payload exceeding the maximum payload size of 10 MB and causing a Payload too large error.

+## Anypoint Platform Access FAQs
+ To request access to an API that belongs to a different organization, you need to have an Anypoint Platform account for that organization.
+ The Permissions tab doesn’t display any users with permissions based on a custom role because roles can’t be managed from API Version Details pages.
+Contact your Organization Administrator for information about role-based permissions to your API version.